FaithActs Summer Youth Theology Institute

 - Afternoon instruction and reflection on theology and ecology

-- Reflecting on what God is calling them to do with their lives
+- journaling on what God is calling you to do with your life

 The goals of FaithActs are for participants to

 - engage the Christian biblical and theological tradition as a resource that is compelling personally and communally, with an emphasis on Pope Francis and his Laudato Si: On Care for Our Common Home.

 - discern ways to live out that faith in an increasingly complex, globalized, and polluted world.